Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 This warning occurs when ProGet does not have permission to read/delete from the Drop Path folder on the server or network share.

-You can resolve this warning by opening the properties of the import path on the server or locally, and navigating to the Security tab in the pop-up window.
+You can resolve this warning by opening the properties of the import path on the server or locally, and navigating to the "Security" tab in the pop-up window.
 Then configure your security settings so that ProGet has full control over this folder.

 After configuration, ProGet is now able to properly delete a package both in ProGet and on the server.